dylcmonty/Mycite/README.md

 - Dispatches intentions to modify AppState
 - Keeps the system’s meaning clear despite multiple asynchronous signals

-### The Main Loop
+#### The Main Loop
 The synchronous heartbeat:
 - Processes queued intentions
 - Recalculates the view, state, or outputs
 - Drives visual or external updates (e.g., via Pygame or network)

+### boot.py

+#### bootLoad
+Boot logic parses and reconstructs schema sections (Index_A, B, C, S, T, and O) using modular parsing functions.
+The process begins by reading in a raw bitstream and interpreting it as a structured semantic address space rather than a flat record set.

+Using Semantic-System ID Layering (SSID), MSS allows highly abstractable domains to coexist alongside granular detail.
+Each SSID Layer is a semantic scope boundary within which addressable references hold meaning.
+This enables meaning to be deferred through interpretive chains rather than fixed fields.
+It allows new schemas to evolve dynamically while preserving backward compatibility, enabling long-term extensibility and interoperability.

+#### bootStrap
+Add later

+#### bootBeget
+Add later

 ---

 ## How It Works

 1. `bootLoad()` Loads system memory (e.g., from .bin files) and unpacks binary data.
-2. `bootStrap()` Initializes logical groups, sets up socket listeners, prepares peripheral modules.
+2. `bootStrap()` Initializes parsed and structured in-memory relational data base to attach to app state system
 3. `main.py` Creates AppState, launches the synchronous main loop.
 4. Peripheral Processes: Asynchronously detect inputs or required outputs, adding updates to system buffers.
-5. Intention Handler: Reads peripheral signals, classifies them, and updates AppState.
+5. Intention Handler: As a part of the Control Gate convention of implementation; reads primary and secondary peripheral signals, classifies them, and serves them to AppState.
-6. StateReadOut: Pushes updated visuals, states, or outputs to the user or external systems.
+6. StateReadOut: Observes and pushes relevant Appstate updates to inform visuals or outputs to the user or external systems.

 ---

 ## Extensibility Plan
 The system is structured to support:
 - Adding new input devices or sensor streams
 - Supporting HTTP/WebSocket/network protocols (e.g., DNS, BitTorrent)
 - Building custom archetype modules for specialized behavior